mrwizard82d1/complete-ai-ml-ds/notes/complete-ai-ml-ds/Setup Apple M1 Pro and M1 Max for Machine Learning.md

 	- `mkdir tensorflow-test`
 	- `cd tensorflow-test`

 I did not finish watching Daniel's video.
-I was able to install an envirnoment using the instructions in this [accepted answer](https://stackoverflow.com/questions/72964800/what-is-the-proper-way-to-install-tensorflow-on-apple-m1-in-2022)
+I was able to install an environment using the instructions in this [accepted answer](https://stackoverflow.com/questions/72964800/what-is-the-proper-way-to-install-tensorflow-on-apple-m1-in-2022)